 An updated Ammonia Monitoring Network (AMoN) Fact Sheet, which describes issues related to gaseous ammonia, and provides an overview of methods and measurements in the AMoN; and

-NADP’s Governance Handbook, providing the structure and operation of NADP’s officers, committees, and organization (continually updated), providing a primer for students and new scientist of the structure and operation of NADP (provided at meetings).
+NADP’s Governance Handbook, providing the structure and operation of NADP’s officers, committees, and organization (continually updated), providing a primer for stakeholders, students, and new scientists of the structure and operation of NADP (provided at meetings).

 Distribution of Results: As described in previous sections of this proposal, NADP data are distributed primarily via the NADP website, which offers easy-to-use on-line retrieval of data in multiple formats.
 During 2022, NADP estimated ~20,000 comma-delineated data sets were downloaded, including 14,000 from the NTN database.

 In addition, during the next 12 months, with support from UW-Madison computing, NADP would like to add Google Analytics (or similar) to our website.
-This software is sold as marketing software, but we will use it to give a much deeper insight into who is visiting our website, provide a better understanding of what users are looking for, and very specific counts of what webpages are being read, what is being downloaded, etc. This type of information will be very valuable in reporting (as with this report), but also for our Education Subcommittee (EOS) for fulfilling their goals.
+This software is sold as marketing software, but we will use it to give a much deeper insight into who is visiting our website, provide a better understanding of what users are looking for, and very specific counts of what webpages are being read, what is being downloaded, etc. This type of information is very valuable in reporting (as with this report), and for the Education Subcommittee (EOS) to fulfillits goals.

 Every year, a scientific symposium is held where presenters summarize the results of their scientific studies that use NADP data.
-The FY17 through FY23 Fall Scientific Meetings were held in in San Diego CA, Knoxville TN, Boulder CO, and Madison WI, and online due to COVID-19 for several years.
+The FY17 through FY23 Fall Scientific Meetings were held in in San Diego CA, Boulder, CO, Knoxville TN, , and Madison WI, and online during the COVID-19 pandemic.
 A typical Fall Symposium has approximately 150 attendees, and 20-30 students.
-Since we are an NRSP, it is important to the committees to move the meeting around the country so that new attendees living near the meeting (and students) will be more likely to attend.
-All of our meetings, with attendees’ listings and presentations, can be found here (https://nadp.slh.wisc.edu/conferences/ ).
+Since we are an NRSP, it is important to the committees to move the meeting around the country so that new attendees and students living near the meeting will be more likely to attend.
+All our meetings, with attendees’ listings and presentations, can be found here (https://nadp.slh.wisc.edu/conferences/ ).

-Additionally, even though COVID-19 did present many difficulties in many areas, it did teach us a few advantages to online meetings efficiently.
-These can be quite difficult when dealing with both live and online presenters, making sure everyone could ask questions and be heard, etc. But, we have now learned how to hold these meetings relatively well, and we will continue to hold hybrid meetings.
+Even though COVID-19 presented many difficulties and challenges.
+However, it did teach us a the advantages to online meetings efficiently and developing training that could be accessed anytime..
+The technical challenges of combining both live and online presenters, making sure everyone could ask questions and be heard, etc. But, we have now learned how to hold these meetings relatively well, and we will continue to hold hybrid meetings.
 Especially important here is the number of non-North American attendees that were present (China, Japan, Taiwan, Mexico, Peru, various European countries, Canada).

 Literature Cited